makerplane/pyEfis/docs/screenbuilder.md

 repeat:<br>
 A repeat button is the same as a simple button however it will repeat actions if it is held down.
 <br>
-Example buttons with invisible background color overlayed on top of a vertical bar gauge to control and show position of a trim tab:
+Example buttons with invisible background color overlayed on top of a vertical bar gauge to control and show position of a trim tab:<br>
 ![Trim Pitch](/docs/images/trim-pitch.png)